simossss/sar-tomography-reproduction/README.md

 ## Citation

 ```
-[Author].
-"Independent Reproduction Attempt of SAR Doppler Tomography
+Pomposi, S. "Independent Reproduction Attempt of SAR Doppler Tomography
 for Subsurface Imaging of the Great Pyramid of Giza."
-[TechRxiv/arXiv], 2026.
+Zenodo, 2026.
 ```

 ## References